Last updated: May 2026

 Most brands obsess over duty rates.
 They spend months reviewing HS codes, chasing preferential tariffs, and looking for classification changes that might save a few points.
 Meanwhile, they ignore a far bigger driver of cost and growth.

-Duty timing, not duty rates, is the lever that determines cash flow, sell-through speed, and working capital availability.
+Duty timing, not duty rates, drives cash flow, sell-through speed, and working capital availability.

-There are advanced strategies that reduce landed cost.
-First Sale methodology, multi-tier valuation, and precise product classification can create savings.
+Some advanced strategies reduce landed cost.
+First Sale methodology, cross-border duty strategies, multi-tier valuation, and precise product classification can create savings.
 But these strategies require legal review, operational stability, and meaningful volume.
 They typically deliver small, incremental improvements.

 For most DTC brands, optimizing duty rates alone does not materially change the business.